dgis/emu48android/ReadMe.txt

   everything that you store in port 2 is lost just because the file "rom.49g" is READONLY.
   Since version 2.0, it is now possible from the menu to manage the Flash ROM file (it will fully replaces the ROM).
 - To speed up printing, set the 'delay' to 0 in the calculator's print options.
-- The serial ports, wire or infrared (infrared limited to 2400 baud) are now supported through the USB port in mode OTG.
+- The serial ports, wire or infrared (infrared limited to 2400 baud) can now be used through the USB port in mode OTG.
-  It uses the library https://github.com/mik3y/usb-serial-for-android, which allows to plug most of the serial USB adapters (only tested with Prolific), without the need to be root.
+  It uses the library https://github.com/mik3y/usb-serial-for-android, which allows to plug most of the serial USB adapters (only tested with Prolific and Ch34x), without the need to be root.
 If it is not automatic, please, activate the OTG mode in your Android device, and then, you should be able to see it in the Emu48 settings.
+  It is still experimental and I see some issues when sending characters from the emulator to a real HP48 or HP49 with the kermit protocol.
+  For the moment, the communication has been artificially slowed down in this direction.
-If the adapter is unplugged then plugged back in, you may need to set the option again.
+  If the adapter is unplugged then plugged back in, you may need to call OPENIO/CLOSEIO.

 NOT WORKING YET